Captain Ulysses fell in love with Ghent’s quaint canals and waterfront. Follow the guide!

 With their picture-postcard facades, Graslei and Korenlei face each other on opposite banks of the River Lys.
 Captain Ulysses highly recommends that you take the time to explore the city’s quaint waterfront.

-On sunny days, there’s nothing nicer than having a cup of coffee or a pint of beer on one of the quays’ many terraces.
+On sunny days, there’s nothing nicer than having a cup of coffee or a pint of beer on one of the waterfront’s many terraces.

-The oldest building on Graslei – which is called Spijker – is said to date back to the 12th century.
-Most of the buildings along Graslei and Korenlei were built in the Middle-Ages, even though they may not look medieval as the majority was remodeled in the following centuries (mainly the 17th and 18th centuries).
+The oldest building on Graslei, – which is called Spijker -, located on #10 of Graslei, is said to date back to the 12th century.
+Most of the buildings along Graslei and Korenlei were built in the Middle-Ages, even though they may not look medieval as the majority was remodelled in the following centuries (mainly the 17th and 18th centuries).

 St Michael’s Bridge (St-Michielsbrug)